Category: Finding Deductions

-- The must be an income tax (or tax in lieu of income tax)
+4. The tax must be an income tax (or tax in lieu of income tax)

 The Foreign Tax Credit is usually calculated using IRS Form 1116.
 However, you are not always required to use this form.
 You can generally claim the foreign tax credit without using the form if you meet all of the following conditions.

 * All of your foreign source gross income was “passive category income” (which includes most interest and dividends).
 However, for this purpose, passive income includes (a) income subject to the special rule for high-taxed income, and (b) certain export financing interest.

 * All the income and any foreign taxes paid on it were reported to you on a qualified payee statement.
 Qualified payee statement include Form 1099-DIV, Form 1099-INT, Schedule K-1 (Form 1041), Schedule K-1 (Form 1065), Schedule K-1 (Form 1065-B), Schedule K-1 (Form 1120S), or similar substitute statements.

 * Your total creditable foreign taxes are not more that $300 ($600 if married filing a joint return).

 * You elect this procedure for the tax year.